wp-plugins/subscribe2/ReadMe.txt

 = I'd like to be able to collect more information from users when they subscribe, can I? =

 Get them to register with your blog rather than using the Subscribe2 form.
-Additional fields would require much more intensive form processing, checking and entry into the database and since you won't then be able to easily use this information to persoanlise emails there really isn't any point in collecting this data.
+Additional fields would require much more intensive form processing, checking and entry into the database and since you won't then be able to easily use this information to personalise emails there really isn't any point in collecting this data.

 = How do I use the Subscribe2 shortcode? =